 Explore the finest living opportunities in the nation’s capital.
-Let The Select Team be your guide to the best real estate opportunities in Washington, DC.
+Let The Redstone Group be your guide to the best real estate opportunities in Washington, DC.

 As the capital of the United States, Washington, DC is a remarkable place to call home.
 Its population of more than 700,000 comprises affluent and highly educated individuals and families.
 Apart from jobs in federal government agencies, economic opportunities here are diverse, including strong tourism and knowledge economy (education and research) industries.
 The city boasts of a thriving private sector, as well.